plexus/yaks/DEVELOPERS.md

 Yaks itself (through `Yaks.new do ...`), you are creating a `Yaks::Config`, etc.

-Because the objects created by the DSL all use `Yaks::Attributes`, their constructor takes a Hash.
+Because the objects created by the DSL all use `Attribs`, their constructor takes a Hash.
 For the DSL we often prefer positional arguments, however.
 E.g. `form :create` instead of `form name:
 :create`.
 To bridge this gap classes like `Form` implement a class